scottjbadenhorst/code_challenges/rfi/README.md

 In particular, we would like you to generate radio telescope appropriate data (basically noise like), insert an artificial source of interference, and the demonstrate recovery of the insertion by indicating a set of flags on the original dataset.

+This is not intended to be a detailed simulation of radio astronomy data, a simple model is perfectly adequate.
+You may assume a single telescope producing channelised noise like data.

 Demonstration
 -------------